 Flux is InfluxData’s new functional data scripting language designed for querying, analyzing, and acting on data.

-This multi-part getting started guide walks through important concepts related to Flux, how to query time series data from InfluxDB using Flux, and introduces Flux syntax and functions.
+This multi-part getting started guide walks through important concepts related to Flux.
+It covers querying time series data from InfluxDB using Flux, and introduces Flux syntax and functions.

 What you will need

-Flux v0.12 (technical preview) is built into InfluxDB v1.7 and can be used to query data stored in InfluxDB.
+Flux v0.65 is built into InfluxDB v1.8 and can be used to query data stored in InfluxDB.

 -type= option that, when set to

 interactive Flux Read-Eval-Print-Loop (REPL) allowing you to write and run Flux queries from the command line.